-Poyner Spruill has been involved in Haven House in over 20 years.
+Poyner Spruill has been actively involved with Haven House for over 20 years.
 Our involvement began by providing meals to the kids in the Transition in Place program for Thanksgiving and holiday gifts for both the parents and kids.

-Nina Long was on the board of directors for Haven House from 2010-2019 and was the Chair of the Development Committee.
-Many Poyner Spruill attorneys and staff have been involved in supporting Haven House over the years, either by providing pro bono legal work or sitting on various committees.
-Nina helped start the now extremely successful Battle of the Bags event, which takes place every summer.
-Attorney Stephanie Sanders currently serves on the Facilities Committee for Haven House as they search for their next location.
-Additionally, our health care attorneys have chosen Haven House as the recipient of donations collected at their annual holiday lunch for many years.
+Nina Long is a current member of the board of directors for Haven House and has served in that role since 2010.
+She has served as board chair is currently chair of the Development Committee.
+Many Poyner Spruill attorneys and legal professionals have been involved in supporting Haven House over the years, either by providing pro bono legal work or sitting on various committees.
+Nina helped start the now extremely successful Battle of the Bags event and the Law Firm Challenge which pits local firm against each other to raise money for the Haven House Annual Campaign.
+Attorney Stephanie Sanders played an active role as Haven House found and purchased their new home in 2021.

-To learn more about Haven House and why it holds such a special place in the hear of the firm, visit their website.
+To learn more about Haven House and why it holds such a special place in the heart of the firm, visit their website.